FAQs

 What standards do you work to?

-We have made a best guestimate about your home using leading housing, energy and mapping data sources:
+We have built a ‘digital twin’ for every home using leading housing, energy and mapping data sources.

-Chris, “the brawn”, (and now a few helpers!) has spent days and weeks and months looking at towns, villages and cities on Google Earth Pro, using local building characteristics to help fill in information we can’t get elsewhere.
+Then we applied learning from open data and Google Earth Pro, using data on local building characteristics to help fill in information we can’t get elsewhere.

-Dave, “the artist”, strung it all together and filled the gaps with statistics magic with some help from Ordnance Survey data.
-He also brings in LIDAR data to give the size and shape of the roof to give an accurate prediction of Solar PV suitability.
+We filled gaps in the data with some help from Ordnance Survey data, and brought in LIDAR data to give the size and shape of the roof to give an accurate prediction of Solar PV suitability.

 Put all of these together and voila! as far as we know, the best housing dataset available for Great Britain.